Financial Systems Engineering

 Reconciliation depends on spreadsheets or manual exception tracking.

-Accounting or ERP handoffs are difficult to trust.
+QuickBooks, Sage, Xero, NetSuite, Stripe, or internal-system handoffs are difficult to trust.

 The Approach